-

 Seems sharper than other salts I have!...Fleur del Sel Salt...Love this salt.
 Ive been using it for years on everything.

-Pros: flavor, sharper taste, meets expectations
+Pros: flavor, frequent use, meets expectations

 Add to Bag -